outscale/terraform-provider-outscale/docs/data-sources/internet_service.md

     * `link_states` - (Optional) The current states of the attachments between the internet services and the Nets (only `available`, if the internet gateway is attached to a Net).
     * `tag_keys` - (Optional) The keys of the tags associated with the internet services.
     * `tag_values` - (Optional) The values of the tags associated with the internet services.
-    * `tags` - (Optional) The key/value combinations of the tags associated with the Internet services, in the following format: `TAGKEY=TAGVALUE`.
+    * `tags` - (Optional) The key/value combinations of the tags associated with the internet services, in the following format: `TAGKEY=TAGVALUE`.

 ## Attribute Reference